faros-ai/airbyte-connectors/destinations/faros-destination/README.md

 Each source stream is handled by an appropriate [Converter](src/converters/converter.ts) implementation.
 Here are all the [supported sources](src/converters).

-Any additional source streams can be handled by providing a JSONata expression for the built-in [JSONataConverter](src/converters/jsonata.ts) or by implementing converters for the streams (read `Adding Support for Additional Sources` below).
+Any additional source streams can be handled by providing a JSONata expression for the built-in [JSONataConverter](src/converters/jsonata.ts) or by implementing converters for the streams ([read more below](#adding-support-for-additional-sources)).

 ## Usage